PopovEvgeniy/freefiledestroyer/readme.txt

 Install and uninstall under Linux

-Installation steps:
+Follow these steps:

 1. Extract the content of the source code archive.
 2. Open a terminal and go to the source code directory.
+3.
-3. Run as root: make install
+Run as root for install: make install

-Uninstall steps:

-1. Extract the content of the source code archive.
-2. Open a terminal and go to the source code directory.
-3. Run as root: make uninstall
+Run as root for uninstall: make uninstall

 Contact